maciekiwaniuk/password-generator/README.md

 # Installation

-To successfully install you need to have installed [npm](https://docs.npmjs.com/cli/v7/commands/npm-install).
+To successfully install application you need to have installed [npm](https://docs.npmjs.com/cli/v7/commands/npm-install).

 Open folder where you want to have project files, open console and then clone the repository